tmfg/digitraffic/pages/meriliikenne-en.md

 Address for test is ```meri-test.digitraffic.fi```.

+Simple example client can be found at [Support > MQTT examples](/en/support/script-mqtt/) page.

 ### Topics

 At the root of each offered data type is also the topic `status`.
 The message tells when the data is last updated in epoch seconds.
 E.g.: